BIMSBbioinfo/janggu/docs/tutorial.rst

-**Coverage from a BED files** is largely analogous to extracting coverage information from BAM or BIGWIG files, but in addition it is possible to interpret BED files in various ways:
+**Coverage from a BED files** is largely analogous to extracting coverage information from BAM or BIGWIG files, but in addition the :code:`mode` option enables to interpret BED-like files in various ways:

-1. **Binary** or Presence/Absence mode interprets the ROI as the union of positive and negative cases in a binary classification setting and regions contained in :code:`bedfiles` as positive examples.
+1. :code:`mode='binary'` Presence/Absence mode interprets the ROI as the union of positive and negative cases in a binary classification setting and regions contained in :code:`bedfiles` as positive examples.
-2. **Score** mode reads out the real-valued score field value from the associated regions.
+2. :code:`mode='score'` reads out the real-valued score field value from the associated regions.
-3. **Categorical** mode transforms integer-valued scores into one-hot representation.
-For that option, each of the `nclasses` corresponds to an integer ranging from zero to :code:`nclasses - 1`.
+3. :code:`mode='score_category'` transforms integer-valued scores into a categorical one-hot representation.
+4. :code:`mode='name_category'` transforms the name field into a categorical one-hot representation.
+5. :code:`mode='bedgraph'` reads in the score from a file in bedgraph format.

 Examples of loading data from a BED file are shown below